raystanza/raystanza.github.io/all_collections/_posts/2024-12-26-centering-a-div.md

 }
 ```

 Congratulations!
 You’ve now made your `<div>` look like a weirdly stretched label.
-It’s centered… sort of.
+It’s centered... sort of.
 You squint, you tinker, and then realize you just invented a new way to make users hate you.

 ### The Right Way™